 Enjoy the best online classes for kids

 We hope we’ve helped you find some great potential online classes for your child.
 These courses are some of the many options to keep students engaged and excited about learning online.
-If you want even more, check out the best online coding classes for kids created by Create & Learn to get your student coding.
+If you want even more, check out fun, award-winning kids coding classes designed by Google and Stanford experts to get your student coding.

 Up next, read all about even more free coding resources for kids.